envima/spatialMaxent/docs/_docs/030_spatialMaxent_short_introduction.md

 | decisionParameter|String| test auc|
 | replicatetype|String| Spatial Crossvalidate|

+A full list of all possible command line parameters can be found [here](https://github.com/envima/spatialMaxent/blob/main/src/density/parameters.csv).

 If you are following the Tutorial with the downloaded preporcessed data [go to the Tutorial page next](../040_tutorial).
 If you are reproducing the whole workflow from front to back including preprocessing the data [go to the page data preprocessing next](../070_preprocessing).